-OCTOBER 13th, 2017 How many times have you sat down at your computer with the intention of producing a track – only to be intimidated and hindered by the blank DAW staring back at your face?
-Creative road blocks in the beginning stages of the production process are a very real hurdle – something I consider super close to my …
+How many times have you sat down at your computer with the intention of producing a track – only to be intimidated and hindered by the blank DAW staring back at your face?

-“Simplicity is the ultimate sophistication.” – Leonardo da Vinci The purpose of this video isn’t to show off the bells and whistles of Pro-Q2, but rather to show what you are capable of as a producer when you get to know a plugin really well.
+The purpose of this video isn’t to show off the bells and whistles of Pro-Q2, but rather to show what you are capable of as a producer when you get to know a plugin really well.
 It’s very easy to get caught up in every new plugin under the sun, but in reality, knowing just a few plugins inside and out is drastically more effective for you when it comes to making strides with your music.

-“Our art is never truly finished.
-We just get to stop at our deadline.” – Brad Bird.
 Finishing music is hard.
 In fact, I would argue it’s the most difficult aspect of the creative process.
 It’s just a lot easier to endlessly tweak your music than it is to confidently put the finishing touches on a song and release it out into the world.
 Nothing – and I mean nothing – is more detrimental to your growth as a music producer than getting in the habit of NOT finishing your music.

 These are the music production videos that changed my life as a producer.
 Not the hundreds, if not thousands of little tutorials and production techniques I’ve consumed over the years.
 I’m talking about game changers.

-In short, saturation is THE most effective way to add analogue edge and warmth to your music – often meaning the difference between sounding digital, flat, & dead, versus analogue, warm & alive.
+In short, saturation is THE most effective way to add analog edge and warmth to your music – often meaning the difference between sounding digital, flat, & dead, versus analogue, warm & alive.